13 Oct Sleep Deprivation, A Recurring Nightmare

 Ever experienced waking up in the middle of the night, only to realize it is just a dream?
 Fidgeting back and forth trying to fall asleep, but never seem to rest your mind?

-That is an absolute nightmare, a recurring one.
+That is an absolute recurring nightmare.

 A 2019 global sleep survey by Royal Philips revealed that Singaporeans are among the world’s worst sleepers, clocking only 6.3 to 6.7 hours throughout the week compared to the global average of 6.8 to 7.8 hours.
 Most of us sleep short of the daily recommended 8 hours – equivalent to 571 hours of sleep debt in a year!
 If you are wondering why your youth is fading away, this is probably one of the reasons.

-Sleepy in the Day?
+Sleepy In The Day?

 If you find yourself yawning or dozing off uncontrollably, it is your body sending signals of fatigue.
-Avoid relying too much on your cup of coffee as you may be desensitized to its stimulating effects and require higher dosage of caffeine.
+Avoid relying too much on your cup of coffee as you may be desensitized to its stimulating effects and require a higher dosage of caffeine.
 Solve the root cause – have more sleep!

-Induce More Sleep Naturally
+Induce More Sleep Naturally With Immune System Booster Vitamins And Foods

 Melatonin is known as the sleep hormone that promotes healthy sleep.
 Some of the foods that contain melatonin include warm milk and natural nuts.
 Fruits that are rich in micronutrients such as vitamins B, D, E and potassium help the body to produce more melatonin.
 Some good examples are pomegranate, grapes, cherries, bananas and kiwis.
+Elderberry supplements are also good sources of immune system booster vitamins that help with overall health maintenance and sleep.

 Besides consuming food that is beneficial for sleep, it is crucial that you consciously exercise discipline and inculcate good sleep habits.
-Set your work-life boundary and clear your mind from work at night when bed time is approaching.
+Set your work-life boundary and clear your mind from work at night when bedtime is approaching.
 Instead of binging on your gadgets, listen to some soothing music and attempt some breathing exercises to prepare yourself for sleep.

 Good sleep makes you much more rejuvenated the following day, enabling you to function better and cope with stress more effectively.
 Sleep better, feel healthier!